 Horse Racing Partnerships

-We are delighted to confirm the launch of two new Kingsley Park partnerships, designed, as ever, to afford our supporters the chance to become involved in all the thrills of owning and racing racehorses at a fraction of the cost of sole ownership.
+We are delighted to confirm the launch of five new Kingsley Park partnerships, designed, as ever, to afford our supporters the chance to become involved in all the thrills of owning and racing racehorses at a fraction of the cost of sole ownership.

 The Kingsley Park partnerships have a track record both of achieving success on the racecourse for our partners and in offering those who invest in shares excellent value for money.
 And, crucially, partners of the Kingsley Park partnerships benefit from the fact that all such partnerships are underwritten by Johnston Racing, and that partners will never be asked to contribute any more than the sum to which they agreed at the outset of the partnership.

 The horses allocated to KP 16 are three colts.
 The first, a May 10 foal named Night Moment, is by Amaron, a Group 1-winning son of Shamardal, out of the Sholokhov mare, Noble Lady, purchased at the BBAG Yearling Sale in Germany.

 Amaron chalked up eight Group wins in France, Germany, Italy and Switzerland and his Group 1 win came in Italy’s Premio Vittorio di Capua over a mile.

 Noble Lady has produced two winners in the paddocks, Noble House (by Lando) and Niyama (by Tertullian), both of which won in Germany and were Group-placed.
 This colt’s second dam, Noble Pearl, won the Group 1 Gran Criterium in Milan.

 The other colts in KP 16 were purchased as part of Book 2 of Tattersalls October Yearling Sale.
 One is a bay colt named Dancing King, foaled on May 2, by Free Eagle out of the Big Shuffle mare, Agnetha.